 To avert this danger, a portable or home generator must never be plugged directly into a home’s wall outlet.

-It is worth noting that, because utility workers doing their jobs are left so vulnerably (to the threat of back feed), many jurisdictions have criminalized the reckless or improper use of a portable generator.
+It is worth noting that, because utility workers doing their jobs are left so vulnerable (to the threat of back feed), many jurisdictions have criminalized the reckless or improper use of a portable generator.

 Steep fines and even incarceration can result in a conviction (See California Health and Safety Code).